Look first to increase safety while on the move

 Watch for Trouble

-Operating farm vehicles and equipment carries considerable risk, says Emily Atwood, regional manager for risk management at Nationwide, the largest U.S. insurer of farms and ranches in 2019, according to A.M.
+Operating farm vehicles and equipment carries considerable risk, says Emily Atwood, regional manager for risk management at Nationwide, the number-one insurer of farms and ranches in 2019, according to A.M.
 Best, which rates insurance companies.
 Vehicle and equipment accidents, both on and off the road, are among the most prevalent farm insurance claims for the company.

 “Motorists don’t understand what it’s like to operate farm equipment, that there are blind spots and you can’t respond quickly,” says Atwood.
 “Be aware of your surroundings, anticipate what could go wrong and have a plan for what you’ll do if something does happen.”